Krebons/PP-project/README.md

 The student will be able to enter his informations into an application wizard(name,address,email,telephone,grades).
 This information will be stored into a database in order to keep track of every student.

-The application will determine which students will be admissed into the University, generation a list containing all admissions.
+The application will determine which students will be admissed into the University, generating a list containing all admissions.

 It will also generate a list with all the students that have won any specific type of scholarships.